facile-it/paraunit/content/documentation.md

 Paraunit is a tool for faster executions of PHPUnit test suites.
 It makes this possible by launching multiple test in parallel with single PHPUnit processes.

-Paraunit is developed using [Symfony2 components](http://symfony.com/components).
+Paraunit is developed using [Symfony components](http://symfony.com/components).

 # Requirements
 Paraunit is used in conjunction with PHPUnit.
 IT reads PHPUnit's .xml configuration file, so it's needed to know which test to load.

-If you are testing a Symfony2+Doctrine application, it's suggested to use also [facile-it/paraunit-testcase](https://github.com/facile-it/paraunit-testcase), to avoid database concurrency problems during functional testing;
+If you are testing a Symfony+Doctrine application, it's suggested to use also [facile-it/paraunit-testcase](https://github.com/facile-it/paraunit-testcase), to avoid database concurrency problems during functional testing;
 also, if your want to run functional tests, remember to **warm up the cache before**. in order to avoid a mass cache miss (and relative [cache stampede](https://en.wikipedia.org/wiki/Cache_stampede)) with concurrency problems, and subsequent random failures.

 # Installation